microsoft/techworkshop-L300-secure-workload-migration-to-azure-windows-server---sql-server/docs/02_create_container_migration/02_create_container_migration.md

 ## Lab Scenario

-In this lab, you will perform steps toward migrating a sample TailSpin Toys containerized workloads to Azure Kubernetes Services (AKS) using using a sample Node.js application.
+In this lab, you will perform steps toward migrating a sample TailSpin Toys containerized workloads to Azure Kubernetes Services (AKS) using a sample Node.js application.
 TailSpin Toys needs to prepare its environment, migrate workloads, configure post-migration settings, and validate business outcomes.

 ## Objectives